 Water for the Sauce

-Preheat your oven to 200°C. Remove the outer leaves from the cauliflower and chop into florets (like small trees!).
-Pop the florets onto a baking tray and drizzle with oil.
-Season with salt and sprinkle on the Thai spice.
+Preheat your oven to 200°C. Trim the aubergine then halve lengthways.
+Chop each half into four long strips then chop widthways into roughly 2cm pieces.
+Pop the aubergine pieces onto a baking tray and drizzle with oil.
+Season with salt and sprinkle on the Thai spice (add less if you don't like heat).
 Use your hands to rub the seasoning all over.
 Arrange in one even layer and roast until soft and golden, 20-25 mins.

-Meanwhile, pour the water for the rice (see ingredients for amount) into a saucepan with ¼ tsp of salt and bring to the boil.
-When boiling, stir in the jasmine rice, lower the heat to medium and pop a lid on the pan.
+Meanwhile, pour the water for the rice (see ingredients for amount) into a saucepan with 0.25 tsp of salt.
+Bring to the boil and once boiling, stir in the jasmine rice.
+Lower the heat to medium and pop a lid on the pan.
 Leave to cook for 10 mins, then remove the pan from the heat (still covered) and leave to the side for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).

 While the rice cooks, halve the pepper and discard the core and seeds.
 Chop into 2cm sized chunks, trim the bok choy.
-Separate the leaves and quarter widthways.
-Chop the baby corn into 1cm thick rounds.
-Trim the spring onion then thinly slice.
+Separate the leaves and quarter widthways into roughly 2cm chunks.
+Chop the baby corn into 2cm thick rounds.
 Zest then cut the lime into wedges.
 Roughly chop the coriander (stalks and all).

-Let the curry simmer until the baby corn is tender, 5 mins.
-When the cauliflower is ready, add it to the curry and stir to coat in the sauce.
-Remove from the heat and stir in half the soy sauce.
+Let the curry simmer until the veg is tender, 4-5 mins.
+When the aubergine is ready, add it to the curry and stir to coat in the sauce.
+Remove from the heat and stir in the soy sauce (see ingredients for amount you need - you may not need it all).
+Squeeze in some lime juice.
+Taste and add more, salt, pepper and lime juice if you feel it needs it.
 Fluff up the rice and stir in the lime zest and half the coriander.

 Share the rice between your bowls and top with the fragrant curry.
-Finish with a sprinkle of spring onion and the remaining coriander.
-Serve the lime wedges alongside for squeezing over.
+Finish with a sprinkle of the remaining coriander.
+Serve the remaining lime wedges alongside for squeezing over.
 Enjoy!